acoyp99/Besedo-Test/README.md

 - Ensure your target hosts are correctly specified in the Ansible hosts file.
 - Always review and adjust the playbook and roles to better fit your specific environment and requirements.
 - It's recommended to test the playbook in a staging environment before deploying in production.

+# Incident Response Scenario

+For this requirement there is a drafted document in the solution folder addressed as README.md [incident-response-scenario](steps-to-solve-incident/README.md)

 ## Troubleshooting